desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Parental agents SHOULD trigger the procedure described in (#cds-auth) once one of the following conditions is fulfilled:

-  - The parental agent receives a new or updated NS record set for a child;
+  - The parental agent receives a new or updated NS RRset for a child;

   - The parental agent receives a notification indicating that the child